AKovacs555/IQtestWithPoliticalPreference/README.md

   - `SMS_PROVIDER` – `twilio` (default) or `sns` for Amazon SNS.
   - When using Twilio: `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, `TWILIO_VERIFY_SERVICE_SID`.
   - When using SNS: `AWS_REGION` and AWS credentials configured in the environment.
+  - `PAYPAY_API_KEY` or `LINEPAY_API_KEY` – enable local payment gateways in Japan.
+  - The backend logs an estimated cost for each OTP sent based on the selected SMS provider.
   - `STRIPE_API_KEY` – Stripe secret key for payments.
   - `PHONE_SALT` – salt for hashing phone or email identifiers.
   - OTP endpoints: `/auth/request-otp` and `/auth/verify-otp` support SMS via Twilio or SNS and fallback email codes through Supabase.
 Identifiers are hashed with per-record salts.